 I would have never come up with this idea.
 It is so creative, perhaps only a child can come up with such a thought?
 Or perhaps I had too much eye for Geo, with whom I was walking the Chaco for the first time.
 Alan knew I was on the look out for original material to embroider with and it was his fresh thinking to collect some cobweb and hand it over to me in a big ball.

 Working with the web of a Paraguayan spider is remarkably wondrous!
 It is incredible strong and acts like wool of a sheep.
 I have not done any research but it would not surprise me that with spiderweb one could spin ‘wool’ and produce fabric.
 Now, I feel a big tug to go back to Paraguay, to Iparoma, meet Marilyn, Elvira and Alan, all three of whom were saying: ‘Why don’t you marry Geo?’

 And marrying Geo is what I did indeed.

 The flows of a river are not predictable, like cow webs are neither.

 Thank you to Alan to hand me the ball of web.

 Thank you to Marilyn, to befriend me.
-I wrote many posts about my stay at Iparoma, one is ‘Meet the Mennonites’ and another one is where Geo and I start traveling the Andes by a rather small motorbike.
+I wrote many posts about my stay at Iparoma, one is ‘Meet the Mennonites’ and another one is where Geo and I start traveling the Andes on a small motorbike.